MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 - **Holographic anchor**.
 When you use a holographic anchor, you align your guide to a digital 3D hologram that's overlaid on a physical object in the real world.
 You might have to use a holographic anchor if:

-    - It isn't feasible to attach a QR code anchor or circular code anchor, because the location where the guide is authored differs from the location where the parts are.
+    - It isn't feasible to attach a QR code anchor or circular code anchor because the guide is authored in a different location than where the parts are.

     - It isn't feasible to attach a QR code anchor or circular code anchor because of moving parts.

     - You can't guarantee that the placement of the QR code anchor or circular code anchor will be the same every time.

-    - A part is too small to attach a QR code anchor or circular code anchor to it.
+    - A part is too small to attach a QR code anchor or circular code anchor.

-[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] includes an **Anchor** wizard that makes it easy to select and set up the most appropriate anchor type for your situation.

 ## Overall process for creating anchors